Career Timeline of Sierra Ferrell: Major Achievements and Milestones

 August 2021: Release of 'Long Time Coming'

-In 2021, Sierra Ferrell released her album 'Long Time Coming' with Rounder Records, receiving critical acclaim.
+In 2021, Sierra Ferrell released 'Long Time Coming' with Rounder Records to critical acclaim.
+Music videos for the singles were uploaded to her YouTube channel leading up to the release.

-In 2022, Sierra Ferrell performed backing vocals on The Black Keys' album Dropout Boogie and collaborated with Ray LaMontagne on the track "I Was Born to Love You", which charted on Billboard Adult Alternative Airplay.
+In 2022, Sierra Ferrell performed backing vocals on The Black Keys' album, Dropout Boogie, and collaborated with Ray LaMontagne on the track "I Was Born to Love You", which charted on the Billboard Adult Alternative Airplay.

-In March 2024, Sierra Ferrell released her fourth album 'Trail of Flowers', which won her four Grammy Awards.
+In March 2024, Sierra Ferrell released her fourth album, 'Trail of Flowers', with Rounder Records, which won her four Grammy Awards.